Sciebo-RDS/Sciebo-RDS/docs/content/doc/impl/ports/port-osf.md

 ---
-title: Port Zenodo
+title: Port OpenScienceFramework
-subtitle: Export your package to a Zenodo repository.
+subtitle: Export your package to a OpenScienceFramework repository.

 menu:
   doc: